L-based numerical linked cluster expansion for square lattice models

 NLCEs have been used to study a wide range of lattice models in thermal equilibrium to understand properties of materials~\cite{rigol_singh_07a, rigol_singh_07b, khatami_singh_11, singh_12, khatami_helton_12, applegat_12, hayre_13, sherman_16, sherman_18, benton_18a, benton_18b, schafer_20, sarkis_20, singh_22} and of ultracold gases in optical lattices~\cite{khatami_rigol_11, russel_15, duarte_15, cheuk_16, brown_17, nichols_19}.
 They have also been used to study entanglement~\cite{kallin_13, stoudenmire_14, devakul_15, sherman_devakul_16, hayward_17, pardini_19}, thermodynamic properties of disordered systems~\cite{tang_iyer_15b, mulanix_19}, observables after equilibration following quantum quenches~\cite{rigol_14a, wouters_14, rigol_14b, tang_iyer_15a, rigol_16, piroli_17, mallayya_17}, and quantum dynamics~\cite{mallayya_18, white_17, dekavul_18, mallaya_rigol_19, mallaya_19, gan_20, richter_20}.
 Two important characteristics of NLCEs that have been explored and successfully used in the various applications mentioned above are the freedom to carry out the expansions using different building blocks, as well as the fact that one can use resummation techniques to extend the convergence of NLCEs beyond that provided by the bare sums, namely, to regimes in which the extent of the correlations exceeds the largest clusters considered.

 In this work, we introduce a numerical linked cluster expansion for square-lattice models whose building block is an {\LL}-shape cluster.
-The number of clusters (sites in each cluster) at each order of the {\LL}-based NLCE increases more slowly (rapidly) than for the site- and bond-based expansions.
+The number of clusters (the number of sites in each cluster) at each order of the {\LL}-based NLCE increases more slowly (more rapidly) than for the site- and bond-based expansions.
 Consequently, in the ``{\LL} expansion'' one can include clusters with more sites than those that can be included in the ``site'' and ``bond'' expansions.
-On the other hand, the number of clusters (sites in each cluster) at each order of the {\LL} expansion increases more rapidly (slowly) than for the square-based expansion.
+On the other hand, the number of clusters (the number of sites in each cluster) at each order of the {\LL} expansion increases more rapidly (more slowly) than for the square-based expansion.